Form Controls

 ->setNullable();

-It automatically validates UTF-8, trims left and right whitespaces, and removes line breaks that could be sent by an attacker.
+Automatically validates UTF-8, trims leading and trailing whitespace, and removes line breaks that could be sent by an attacker.

 The maximum length can be limited using setMaxLength().
-The addFilter() allows you to change the user-entered value.
+The addFilter() method allows modifying the value entered by the user.

-You can change the visual character of a text field to types like search, tel, or url using setHtmlType(), as seen in the specification.
-Remember that changing the type is only visual and does not perform validation functions.
-For the url type, it is appropriate to add a specific URL rule.
+Using setHtmlType(), you can change the visual appearance of the text field to types like search, tel, or url as defined in the specification.
+Remember that changing the type is purely visual and does not replace validation functionality.
+For the url type, it's advisable to add a specific URL validation rule.

-For other input types such as number, range, email, date, datetime-local, time, and color, use specialized methods like addInteger, addFloat, addEmail addDate, addTime, addDateTime, and addColor, which ensure server-side validation.
-The types month and week are not yet fully supported in all browsers.
+For other input types like number, range, email, date, datetime-local, time, and color, use specialized methods such as addInteger, addFloat, addEmail, addDate, addTime, addDateTime, and addColor, which provide server-side validation.
+The types month and week are not yet fully supported by all browsers.

-The so-called empty-value can be set for the element, which is something like the default value, but if the user does not overwrite it, returns empty string or null.
+An “empty value” can be set for the control.
+This acts somewhat like a default value, but if the user doesn't change it, the control returns an empty string or null.

 $form->addText('phone', 'Phone:')